 Genetically modified foods (i.e., "GMOs", genetically engineered (GE) products) are to follow EU regulations.
 Foods containing GE ingredients must be labeled with the words, "Tento produkt/výrobek obsahuje geneticky modifikovaný/ou/é (name of the organism)," and include the name of the product, name of the GE organism(s), conditions of managing the GE product, and information on safe use.
 Only GE traits listed and approved in the EU GMO register are allowed to enter the market.
 Example in English (label must be in Czech language though): "Product contains soybean oil from genetically modified soybeans."

-For more information on the treatment of biotech foods in the Czech Republic as well as the GMO free/non GMO labeling scheme, please see our Agricultural Biotechnology Annual Report for the Czech Republic.
+For more information on the treatment of biotech foods in the Czech Republic as well as the GMO free/non GMO labeling scheme, please see our report Agricultural Biotechnology Annual_Prague_Czech Republic_10-20-2021.

 Organic Products